Help & Support

 - Birmingham New Street – Birmingham International – Coventry – London Euston

-A small number of First Great Western services:
+A small number of Great Western Railway services:

 - Reading – Exeter